hanggrian/IIT-CS553/assignments/hw4/README.md

 > What is the difference between `set()` and `option()` in CMakeLists.txt?

-Here’s the clear difference in one table:
+Here's the clear difference in one table:

 Feature | `set()` | `option()`
 --- | --- | ---